Liwensong2019/ASAP-MS/README.md

 This project contains scripts and notebooks for preprocessing mass spectrometry (MS) data obtained using the Advion ASAP-MS system.
 It is designed for batch processing of multiple CSV files, background subtraction, peak detection, and visualisation.

 # Advion ASAP-MS datapreprocessing.ipynb
   A Jupyter Notebook demonstrating the step-by-step usage of the data preprocessing functions.
 It includes file path handling, visualization, and example outputs.
+You can either handle all the files at the same time, or you can manually handle them one by one.

 # dataprocessing-bin1.py
   A Python script containing reusable functions for: